Employee engagement has become an increasingly popular topic among HR and C-level leaders.

 Employees need clarity and purpose to be fully engaged and successful.
 Your employee engagement software should help teams set, track, and discuss goals.
 It should showcase and encourage alignment among individual, team, and organizational goals.

 Ongoing feedback is essential to engagement and performance.
 Employees need to understand their strengths and blind spots.
-Select a software that can help your managers and employees give and receive feedback regularly and easily.
+Select software that can help your managers and employees give and receive feedback regularly and easily.

 Talent development has become a top priority for organizations.
 But to understand how to retain and develop top talent, organizations need data.
 A robust engagement software should also offer a talent review tool to improve retention and reduce turnover.